Divemaster Guide 2021! Learn everything to reach your goal and have fun along the way.

-For being such a important step in your career and in the diving world I will unfold the program in some main points:
+For being such an important step in your career and the diving world I will unfold the program in some main points:

 - What is a Divemaster?
-What can a Divemaster do? - Goals during your Divemaster training - Divemaster program/ course - Divemaster course at Koh Tao - Divemaster Internship - How to choose your Divemaster program? - Requisites to start the Divemaster Course - What’s the price for the Divemaster training? - Divemaster requisites to finish - Working possibilities/ salary as a Divemaster - Next steps after Divemaster - Divemaster: the best experience
+What can a Divemaster do? - Goals during your Divemaster training - How do you become a divemaster? - Divemaster Course - Divemaster course at Koh Tao - How long does it take to become a divemaster? - Divemaster Internship - How to choose your Divemaster program? - What’s the price for the Divemaster training? - Divemaster requisites to finish - Do divemasters get paid?
+Working possibilities and salary - Next steps after Divemaster - Is it worth becoming a divemaster?

 So, let’s start with this exciting course: